 On the other hand, high-density lipoprotein (HDL) carries cholesterol away from walls; thus, it helps to prevent these diseases.

 You can decrease the amount of bad cholesterol and increase the high-density lipoprotein in the body without drugs.
-Tray the following methods.
+Try the following Natural Ways to Lower Your Cholesterol Levels.

 1. Eliminate-trans fats and saturated fats